mkblogs/hibernate-entity-graph/README.md

 ```

-In this example we are using dynamically setting attribute values by using `addAttributeNodes(property name)` and `addSubgraph(property name)`
+Graph API provide to add sub graph and its properties also, by using  `addSubgraph(property name)` and `addAttributeNodes(property name)`
 Author class has property name `books` and Book class has property name `publisher`
 It will load only Books objects as well as publisher associate with books